 Theories of Resistance

-This graduate-level course is an interdisciplinary and transnational survey of the diverse body of feminist theories that analyze gender as a performative social construct in its intersections with other structures of power such as race, ethnicity, class, sexuality, nationality, ability, and religion.
-That is, our examination of gender takes a relational and intersectional approach.
+This course is an interdisciplinary, intersectional, and transnational survey of the diverse body of feminist theories that analyze gender as a performative social construct in its intersections with other structures of power such as race, ethnicity, class, sexuality, nationality, ability, and religion.
 Conceptualizing feminism as a plural and heterogeneous political platform, the course examines the significant conversations and debates in contemporary feminist theory.
-Students engage with foundational and cutting-edge works by a transnational body of feminist thinkers, analyze the theoretical perspectives they propose, discuss the commonalities and differences between them, and situate them within a wider social/historical/intellectual terrain.
-The readings are not always in agreement with each other, but they are drawn together by their joint search for answers to the causes and consequences of gender differences, hierarchies, inequalities, and injustices.
-Throughout the course, we will consider the relationships between feminist theories, contemporary women’s movements, and other political movements.
-We will also examine our own assumptions, those of the theorists, the explanatory power and limits of their perspectives, and the relationship between feminist thought and practice.
-Following the organization of our textbook, Feminist Theory Reader, which will be supplemented by some outside readings, the course is divided into four thematic units: (1) Theorizing Feminist Times and Spaces; (2) Theorizing Intersectionality and Difference; (3) Theorizing Feminist Knowledge and Agency; (4) Imagining Otherwise / Solidarity Reconsidered.
+Students will have the opportunity to engage with both foundational and cutting-edge works by a transnational body of feminist thinkers, analyze the complex theoretical perspectives they propose, discuss the commonalities and differences between them, and situate them within a wider social/historical/intellectual terrain.